 - Exhibit a desire to collaborate and share best-practices with coordinators from all MSA sites.

 - During the summer, work either in our Summer Tennis and Reading program or perform preparatory work for next year's MSA program as deemed appropriate by the MSA Director.

 QUALIFICATIONS AND EXPERIENCES:

-- Significant instructional and program management experience, preferably with middle school age students including:
+- Instructional and program management experience, preferably with urban middle school age students including:

-- Ability and experience successfully delivering curricula in a classroom or other youth development setting
+- Ability and Experience successfully managing/overseeing a classroom or youth development group

 - Behavior management experience